jomulder/jaspBfpack/inst/help/BfpackCorrelation.md

 BFpack Correlation
 ==========================

 The analysis allows to test exploratory hypotheses (e.g., equal vs negative vs postive) and confirmatory hypotheses (with equality and/or order constraints) using Bayes factors and posterior probabilities under commonly used statistical models.
 For the correlation that means one can test hypotheses relating to correlation coefficients.
 The correlations include biserial, polyserial, tetrachoric, polychoric, and product-moment coefficients.
 Overlapping correlations are also supported.
+For details, see Mulder et al. (2021).

 ## Input
 ### Main Window